vividos/UlibCpp/README.md

 # Description

-ulib is my "Universal Library" in C++.
-It contains classes and functions commonly used in my C++ projects.
+UlibCpp is a collection of useful C++ classes that help writing Win32 console, ATL and WTL applications faster.

 # Build status